andreav/swgit/doc/readme/_build/text/readme.info.txt

         upstream  :       1/0/0/0/andreav/INT/stable/LIV/DROP.AJ  (217 commits backwards )
         downstream:       1/0/0/0/andreav/INT/stable/LIV/DROP.AK  (110 commits forwards  )

-   -t accept any kind of lable.
+   -t accept any kind of label.
-      You can issue, for instance, -t NGT in order to describe the entered reference in respet to NGT tags.
+      You can issue, for instance, -t NGT in order to describe the entered reference in respect to NGT tags.

    upstream shows previous LIV label downstream shows, if it exists, which LIV label the reference has been merged into.